egr314team311/team311/checkpoint_3.md

 **Choice:** TC74A4-3.3VCTTR

 **Rationale:** The TC74A4-3.3VCTTR stands out as the best choice due to its straightforward digital I2C interface, which greatly simplifies integration with PIC microcontrollers, enabling easy data communication without complex programming.
 Additionally, its low operating voltage of 3.3V, low power consumption, and decent accuracy make it highly suitable for a wide range of applications, particularly those with power and space constraints.

+**Pros:**
+- **Digital Interface:** I2C interface allows for straightforward integration with most microcontrollers, simplifying system design.
+- **Low Power Consumption:** Ideal for battery-operated devices, helping to extend operational life.
+- **Compact Form Factor:** Small package size makes it easy to incorporate into space-constrained designs.

+**Cons:**
+- **Limited Sensing Range:** While adequate for general purposes, it may not perform well in extreme temperature conditions.
+- **Response Time:** May have a slower response time compared to other sensors, potentially delaying data acquisition.
+- **Cost:** While generally cost-effective, the unit price can be a consideration when ordering in large volumes for commercial production.

 A full list of our components and materials can be found in Appendix F: BOM